komodo-hub/komodo-hub/README.md

 # Komodo Hub

-A collection of Github Repo source compose files which can be deployed with Komodo
+A collection of applications / compose files which can be deployed with Komodo.

 ## Apps